-Now, just over 10 years later, these so-called ultra-processed foods — made using food-derived substances with little to no whole food but lots of flavorings, colorings, emulsifiers and additives — have been found to play a role in some of the worst health problems around including:
+Now, a little more than 10 years later, these so-called ultra-processed foods — made using food-derived substances with little to no whole food but lots of flavorings, colorings, emulsifiers and additives — have been found to play a role in some of our worst health problems, including:

 - Metabolic syndrome

 And if all that weren’t enough, here’s where things just might get even worse…